midani-47/nba-lineup-optimizer/README.md

 ## Prerequisites
 - Python 3.8 or higher
-- Node.js 14 or higher
+- Node.js 16 or higher (recommended: Node.js 16.x LTS)
-- npm 6 or higher
+- npm 8 or higher

+## Important Version Notes
+- Django 4.2.10 and Django REST Framework 3.14.0 are required for compatibility
+- React 18.2.0 is used for the frontend
+- Using the exact versions in requirements.txt is strongly recommended

 ## Installation and Setup